In 1890, author William James published the book “The Principles of Psychology” and in it, a chapter titled Habit.

 There is no more contemptible type of human character that than of the nerveless sentimentalist and dreamer, who spends his life in a weltering sea of sensibility and emotion, but who never does a manly concrete deed.

-4. Principle: Keep the faculty of effort in you by a little gratuitous exercise every day.
+4. Keep the faculty of effort in you by a little gratuitous exercise every day.

 Be systematic and heroic in the accomplishment of the small, unnecessary tasks.
-Do something every day for no other reason than that you would rather not do it, so that when the hour of dire need arises, you are equipped with the necessary tools, unnerved and untrained, to stand the test.
+Do something every day for no other reason than that you would rather not do it so that when the hour of dire need arises, you are equipped with the necessary tools to stand the test.

 Again, habits work both ways.
 If we consistently fail to achieve what we set out to do, then failure becomes easier.
 We become attuned to failing.
 Its important to note that this habit of failure does not come from the failure of heroic feats.
 It comes from failing to do the little, everyday things that are often considered too mundane to be noteworthy.